unchartedsoftware/torflow/README.md

 Run the container:

-    sudo docker run -ti --rm --name torflow -p 3000:3000 -p 9200:9200 -p 9300:9300 -v /vagrant/esdata:/usr/share/elasticsearch-1.7.0/data -v /vagrant/eslogs:/var/log/supervisor docker.uncharted.software/torflow
+    sudo docker run -ti --rm --name torflow -v /logs/:/var/log/supervisor/ -p 3000:3000 docker.uncharted.software/torflow

-Ingest the data:

-	cd ~
-	wget https://download.elastic.co/logstash/logstash/logstash-1.5.2.tar.gz ; tar xzf logstash-1.5.2.tar.gz

-This installs logstash in your vagrant home directory.
-We will use logstash to ingest the data.
-Copy the processed Tor csv files into the mounted vagrant data directory temporarily under the path:

-	/vagrant/data/processed

-(We don't check these files into source control as they are several GB of data).
-Invoke logstash to start the import process:

-	cd logstash-1.5.2/bin/
-	./logstash -f /vagrant/data/es_import_docker.conf

-The data will be stored in `esdata` and the logs are in `eslogs`.
-If you have prebuilt esdata directories, you can skip the above step and copy them into your /vagrant/ directory as is.
+If your container config.js points at a MySQL server that can't be resolved, you can add a hosts entry at run-time using the Docker parameter `--add-host`.

 To push the image to the repository: